JustinHoyt/sdl_ios_guides/docs/Uploading Files and Graphics/index.md

 ```

 ### Check if a File Has Already Been Uploaded
-Although the file manager will return with an error if you attempt to upload a file of the same name that already exists, you may still be able to find out the currently uploaded images via `SDLFileManager`'s `remoteFileNames` property.
+You can check out if an image has already been uploaded to the head unit via the `SDLFileManager`'s `remoteFileNames` property.

 #### Objective-C
 ```objc